- Note: Peer reviewers will be using a rubric to review your abstract submission. See the abstract rubric for more information.

 - Alternate Email Address (Not required, but helpful if there are any issues with receiving email on the first email address from a bulk mail server)

 - Sigma Chapter (If you are a member, please select your primary chapter only.)
+(This list may not include new chapters that have recently chartered.)

 - Author Summary (Provide professional expertise as a speaker introduction.
 This would be read aloud prior to the session or printed in brochures or marketing materials and should be written in third person.
 This should include what you would want your audience to know about you that relates to the educational content you are about to provide.
 Your summary should be short [minimum of 25 words, maximum of 75 words] and specific to your professional background.)